IEBH/SRA-Helper/README.md

 ====
 **CAVEAT EMPTOR**: This tool is really just a key remapper.
 It applies the various shortcuts within EndNote to manipulate the library as needed.
 Since its pretty 'hacky' the user should be aware that there *may* be side-effects.

+The sub window for the library (small window within endnote) must be maximised in order for the program to function.

 If you find any bugs please [contact the developer](mailto:matt_carter@bond.edu.au) and we will do our best to address them.